ZhangLaibao/machine_gun/java/JVM/concurrent/AQS.md

      * A special value of status field is used to mark which queue a node is on.
      */
     static final class Node {
-        /** Marker to indicate a node is waiting in shared mode */ static final Node SHARED = new Node();
+        /** Marker to indicate a node is waiting in shared/exclusive mode */ static final Node SHARED = new Node();
-        /** Marker to indicate a node is waiting in exclusive mode */ static final Node EXCLUSIVE = null;
+        static final Node EXCLUSIVE = null;

-        /** waitStatus value to indicate thread has cancelled */ static final int CANCELLED =  1;
-        /** waitStatus value to indicate successor's thread needs unparking */ static final int SIGNAL    = -1;
-        /** waitStatus value to indicate thread is waiting on condition */ static final int CONDITION = -2;
-        /** waitStatus value to indicate the next acquireShared should unconditionally propagate */ static final int PROPAGATE = -3;

         /**
          * Status field, taking on only the values: